Angles24/DoH-DoL-Profiles/README.md

 # DoH80-DoL80
-Profiles to get 80 in all Crafters and Gatherers
+Profiles to get 80 in all Crafters and BTN/MIN

 ## Currently upto 80 on all crafters and 70 btn/min